The Aetna plans cover the same type of services and prescription drugs, but there are some differences. For example:

 - Aetna HealthSave Basic—The plan pays 80% of your eligible in-network expenses after you meet your annual deductible.
 If you use an out-of-network provider, the plan pays 60% of recognized charges after you meet the higher out-of-network deductible.

 Finding quality care in-network is easy and will save you money.
 If you use an out-of-network provider, you may be responsible for the entire difference between what the provider bills and the recognized charge [PDF].
 That difference can be large.
 And that additional amount does not count toward your out-of-pocket maximum.
-To find network providers log in to Aetna Navigator (Okta SSO) or use Castlight (Okta SSO).
+To find network providers log in to the Aetna website (Okta SSO) or use Castlight (Okta SSO).

 Be sure to review the prescription drug benefits so you know how medications you and your family take are covered.
 Also, if you take preventive medications and you enroll in the Aetna HealthSave (HSA) plan or the Aetna HealthSave Basic plan, you should know that some medications for certain conditions [PDF] are not subject to the plan deductible.
-To check coverage and cost information for a specific medicine log in to Aetna Navigator (Okta SSO).
+To check coverage and cost information for a specific medicine log in to the Aetna website (Okta SSO).